cppalliance/safe-cpp/proposal/draft.md

 * `drp x` - call the destructor on an object and set as uninitialized.

 Local objects start off uninitialized.
 They're initialized when first assigned to.
 Then they're uninitialized again when relocated from.
 If you want to _destruct_ an object prior to it going out of scope, use _drp-expression_.
-Unlike Rust's `drop` API,[^drop] this works even on objects that are pinned or are only potentially initialized (was uninitialized on some control flow paths) or partially initialized (has some uninitialized subobjects).
+Unlike Rust's `drop` API,[@drop] this works even on objects that are pinned or are only potentially initialized (was uninitialized on some control flow paths) or partially initialized (has some uninitialized subobjects).

 ```rust
 fn main() {